-- 29. Concerns can be raised informally with any of: - (1) Chambers' Equality and Diversity Officer (who is identified on the equality and diversity section of Chambers' website); - (2) any member of Chambers' Equality and Diversity Panel (who are listed on the equality and diversity section of Chambers' website); - (3) a designated member of staff (who is identified on the Staff Resources section of Chambers' intranet, under "Useful Documents > Dignity at Work Staff Contact Information"); - (4) the Senior Clerks; or - (5) the Director of Finance and Operations. - 30.
+- (4) the Director of Finance and Operations. - (5) the Equality & Diversity Manager; or - (6) the Heads of Chambers. - 30.
 Chambers will ensure that the persons referred to in paragraph 29 above receive appropriate training for such purposes. - 31.
 Concerns can be raised in person, by phone or by email. - 32.
 Those wishing to raise a concern should not feel in any way constrained as to which of these individuals they choose to approach but should simply choose the individual they feel most comfortable talking to about their concern. - 33.
 Alternatively, concerns may be raised with any trusted member of Chambers or staff.
 That person must then seek advice from one of the individuals listed at paragraph 29 above, or from the Bar Council E&D Helpline, who will deal with the matter confidentially. - 34.
 Any person raising a concern informally is welcome to have a friend with them for any discussions regarding their concern. - 35.
-Where a concern is raised informally with one of the individuals listed at paragraph 28 above, that person will: - (1) respond promptly; - (2) ensure confidentiality;

-- (3) listen to and discuss the concern; - (4) explain Chambers' Dignity at Work Policy and the relevant procedures; - (5) discuss what outcome the person raising the concern would ideally like; - (6) discuss which Chambers' process formal or informal would be the most appropriate to achieve that outcome; - (7) explain what support Chambers can provide to the person raising the concern, or anyone else who appears to have been affected by the conduct in question; - (8) discuss the BSB reporting requirement, if appropriate; and - (9) agree a way forward that the person raising the concern is happy with, in so far as is possible. - 36.
-Possible outcomes from raising a concern informally could include (but are not limited to), by way of example: - (1) simply providing emotional support or guidance to any person who needs it; - (2) the person seeking to resolve the matter meeting with the person whose behaviour was reported to advise them their behaviour was inappropriate, to explain why it was unwelcome and to inform them that if further similar incidents are reported the consequences might be a formal investigation; - (3) arrangements being made so that the person about whom the concern was raised, and the target of their alleged behaviour are not clerked into the same cases; - (4) the person about whose behaviour concern was raised agreeing not to attend Chambers/Bar social functions for a period, or not to consume alcohol at such events; - (5) the person about whose behaviour concern was raised agreeing to attend a harassment training course; - (6) with the consent of the person raising the concern, involving other persons listed in paragraph 29 for further advice, support or action;
+Where a concern is raised informally with one of the individuals listed at paragraph 29 above, that person will: - (1) respond promptly; - (2) ensure confidentiality; - (3) listen to and discuss the concern; - (4) explain Chambers' Dignity at Work Policy and the relevant procedures; - (5) discuss what outcome the person raising the concern would ideally like; - (6) discuss which Chambers' process formal or informal would be the most appropriate to achieve that outcome; - (7) explain what support Chambers can provide to the person raising the concern, or anyone else who appears to have been affected by the conduct in question; - (8) discuss the BSB reporting requirement, if appropriate; and - (9) agree a way forward that the person raising the concern is happy with, in so far as is possible.